Thinairarts icon (fan-shaped) Go to Main Page

 Medium-resolution haldCLUT

 The middle image above shows an attempt to forecast the appearance of the final screenprinted version.
 It was made by applying a Color Lookup Table (CLUT) to the original image (on the left).
-In this case the prediction was pretty close to the real outcome, but of course mileage is going to vary.
-You can try it out yourself, the “prediction” CLUT (aka haldCLUT, though no one seems to know what the “hald” part actually means) is included in the bundle of files available for downloading**.
+In this case the prediction was fairly similar to the actual outcome, of course mileage varies.
+You can try it out yourself, the “prediction” CLUT (aka haldCLUT, though no one seems to know what the “hald” part actually means) is included in the bundle of files available for download**.

-This page describes the steps to take once your art image is ready to go.
+This page describes the steps to take once your image is ready to go.
 My methods are geared toward specific software applications—luckily these are open-source, free, cross-platform programs and easy to find on the 'net.
-Start with these: GIMP, G'mic plugin for GIMP and Scribus.
-(Alternative apps no doubt exist but likely require significant modifications to the workflow outlined here.)
+Start with these: GIMP with G'mic plugin for GIMP, and Scribus.

 GIMP scale dialog